allegroai/clearml-session/README.md

 Goodbye
 ```

-You can also use the CLI to shut down a specific clearml interactive session
+You can also use the CLI to shut down a specific clearml interactive session:

 ```bash
 clearml-session shutdown --id <session_id>